Recognition of same-sex unions in Cyprus

-Cyprus has recognised same-sex unions since 9 December 2015.
-Legislation to establish civil cohabitations was approved by the Cypriot Parliament on 26 November 2015, and took effect on 9 December upon publication in the government gazette.
+Cyprus has recognised same-sex civil unions since 9 December 2015.
+Legislation to establish a form of partnership known as civil cohabitation was introduced by the ruling Democratic Rally party in July 2015, and approved by the House of Representatives in a 39–12 vote on 26 November 2015.
+It was signed by President Nicos Anastasiades, and took effect on 9 December upon publication in the government gazette.

+Same-sex marriage is not recognized in Cyprus, though President Nikos Christodoulides has expressed support for its legalisation.

-Civil cohabitation
+Civil cohabitations

 Background

-In 2010, the Interior Ministry Permanent Secretary, Lazaros Savvides, indicated that the Cypriot Government was considering whether to legalise same-sex marriage in Cyprus.
-This was followed in 2013 with an announcement by Interior Minister Eleni Mavrou that her ministry was working on a parliamentary bill to establish civil partnerships.
-The Cypriot Government subsequently gave its official approval to the draft bill.
+In 2010, Interior Ministry Permanent Secretary Lazaros Savvides stated that the government was considering whether to legalise same-sex marriage in Cyprus.
+In 2013, Interior Minister Eleni Mavrou announced that her ministry was drafting a parliamentary bill to establish civil partnerships, which subsequently received official government approval.
 In March of that year, President Nicos Anastasiades, who had been elected in the 2013 presidential election, reaffirmed his support for the bill.
 In November 2013, Interior Minister Socratis Hasikos confirmed that the bill remained on the government agenda.
-A draft had been prepared and was sent to other ministries for review, with the intention of holding a parliamentary vote in April 2014.
-In June 2014, the Interior Ministry Permanent Secretary, Constantinos Nicolaides, confirmed that the bill had been delayed.
-Hasikos clarified that a proposed bill would "need consensus from all political parties before moving forward".
-He gave all parties a copy of the bill and asked that they study it in time for a second meeting that September.
-Hasikos stressed that "he would not hold a vote until he was sure all parties were in favour".
+A draft was prepared and sent to other ministries for review, with the intention of holding a parliamentary vote in April 2014.
+However, in June 2014, Interior Ministry Permanent Secretary Constantinos Nicolaides confirmed that a vote on the bill had been delayed.
+Hasikos explained that the proposal would require "consensus from all political parties before moving forward".
+He distributed copies of the bill to party leaders and requested they review it before a second meeting in September, stressing that no vote would be held until he was certain of unanimous party support.

-In March 2014, the head of the Orthodox Church in Cyprus, Archbishop Chrysostomos II, signalled his opposition to plans to introduce either civil partnership or marriage rights, urging churches to take a stand against homosexuality and accusing secular governments of "weakening moral integrity" through acknowledging equal rights to gay people: "When, for example, governments legalise not only plain civil partnership but 'homosexual marriage', the Church must be unequivocal in condemning homosexuality."
+In March 2014, Archbishop Chrysostomos II, the head of the Church of Cyprus, signalled his opposition to plans to introduce either civil partnership or marriage rights, urging churches to take a stand against homosexuality and accusing secular governments of "weakening moral integrity" through acknowledging equal rights to gay people: "When, for example, governments legalise not only plain civil partnership but 'homosexual marriage', the Church must be unequivocal in condemning homosexuality."